lecy/SyracuseLandBank/docs/LITERATURE/README.md

 # Instructions

-1. Add a PDF of the study you reviwed to this folder.
+1. Add a PDF of the study you reviewed to this folder.
 2. Add your one-page report to the markdown file called "litreview.md".
 3. Include the following format: